pan-net-security/kcount/README.md

 ## CLI tool

-Count several kinds of objects in all namespaces using cluster configuration from `KUBECONFIG` environment variable or `$HOME/.kube/config`:
+Count all (supported) kinds of objects in all namespaces using cluster configuration from `KUBECONFIG` environment variable or `$HOME/.kube/config`:

 ```
-$ kcount -k deployment,pod,configmap,secret,ingress -A
+$ kcount -A
 Cluster               Namespace  Label selector  Kind        Count
 -------               ---------  --------------  ----        -----
 cluster1.example.com                             configmap   2736